 When considering prospective perishable and/or CPG analytics solution providers, ask them what kind of analytical support they will give you on an ongoing basis.
 Or, consider using a tool that can assist with this process.

-For example, at Bay Food, we use a tool called Bedrock that integrates with SPINS.
+For example, at Bay Food, we use a tool called Bedrock.
 This data analytics and artificial intelligence (AI) platform is instrumental in telling our team what the data is saying.
 It quickly and easily helps us determine why a retailer should carry a product, and maximizes our ability to tell that story in sales meetings, supported by hard data.

 Why it’s important your broker also buys data